|Nutrition Facts (per serving)|

-- When using cilantro as an ingredient in a dip or sauce, there's no need to de-stem it; the stems are flavorful with no bitterness.
+When using cilantro as an ingredient in a dip or sauce, there's no need to de-stem it.
+The stems are flavorful with no bitterness.
 Stems also add extra texture to the sauce.
 Discard very large, thick stems, but don't worry about the smaller ones.
 Parsley stems, on the other hand, are somewhat bitter so only the leaves should be used in recipes.

 - Buttermilk and sour cream are similar in flavor and acidity.
 If you don't have buttermilk, replace it with more sour cream, thinned with a small amount of milk.
-Plain, unsweetened yogurt is another good option.
+Plain, unsweetened yogurt or Greek yogurt is another good option.
 Whisk a small amount of milk into the yogurt until it is the consistency of buttermilk.